abhakta-47/IITB_CS684_full/labs/lab_02/readme.md

 - Some random **`kp = 0.06`** has been selected as proportional gain that balances responsiveness without excessive oscillations.
 - **`kd` and `ki`**: Set to zero initially;
 - **(kp, kd, ki)** will be tuned empirically for optimal stability and steady-state performance.
-- Motor speeds are in the range `0-100`.
+- Motor velocities are in the range `0-100`.
 - The weight distribution for sensors is symmetrical around the center.
-- `You are free to make assumptions regarding readings of white line sensors at different instances, distance covered by robot for different motions in single step etc.` ??

 ## Implementation Details
 PID Controller with direct sensor values has been used.
 1. First weighted average of the 5 sensor values is calculated.
 2. Then, PID Error is calculated on this Weighted Average Value.
-3. Based on the PID error direction is determined and motor speed is updated.
+3. Based on the PID error direction is determined and motor velocity is updated.

 Following are the details.
 ### 1. Weighted Average of five Sensors